An Ultimate Guide On Family Investment Companies

 • Transfer of shares

 Most often, parents form and control FIC by subscribing for shares with voting rights.
 They own a single ‘A’ share each.
-And each ‘A’ shareholders have the authority to select one director and have the voting power at general meetings.
+Each ‘A’ shareholders have the authority to select one director and have the voting power at general meetings.
 However, they are not entitled to dividends or any return on capital.

 The children contain a ‘B’ share each.
 They do not have voting or the right to control but they are entitled to return on capital and dividends (but it must be approved by the parents).